Quick Navigation

 Polrudden Guest House — Peerie Sea Loan, family-run

 If you'd rather stay in a B&B than a hotel, Polrudden Guest House is the pick.
-A modern family-run guest house on a quiet road eight minutes' walk south of the cathedral, it earns a 9.0 on Booking from 116 reviews — the strongest score of any Kirkwall guest house with that volume of stays.
+A modern family-run guest house on a quiet road on the Peerie Sea, sixteen minutes' walk west of the cathedral, it earns a 9.0 on Booking from 163 reviews at our last check.
+Several smaller Kirkwall B&Bs score higher still; Polrudden is our pick of the guest houses on the balance of score, size and the fact that someone is actually on site.
 Rooms are large, beds firm, breakfast cooked-to-order with Orkney bacon, eggs and home-baked scones.
 A shared kitchen and lounge for guests, free on-site parking, and a hosts-on-site set-up that means you get genuine local recommendations rather than a printed flyer.
 Open year-round, unlike a couple of the smaller guest houses which close November to February.

 Kirkwall Youth Hostel — Old Scapa Road, SYHA-run